New Zealand Road Trip: The Definitive Guide

-I did most of my road trips in New Zealand with a car and there weren’t any issues.
+I did most of my NZ road trips with a car and there weren’t any issues.
 The hostels we stayed in were great and weren’t too expensive.

 It really depends on your budget and how long you’re travelling for as to what vehicle you get.

 The cost of fuel in New Zealand is around $1.60-2.00.
 Again, that price will fluctuate across the country and is only a rough estimate.

 The distances between places in New Zealand can be quite large, so you will rack up a decent bill during your travels!

 Buying food and drink is an unavoidable expenditure during any trip to New Zealand and anywhere for that matter!